GaglianoTaliun-Lab/ComputeCanada_tips/README.md

 # ComputeCanada_tips

 ### Sharing files via Globus
-1) Login to Globus and navigate to the folder/files you want to shared in https://app.globus.org/file-manager
+1) Login to Globus (via your Compute Canada login) and navigate to the folder/files you want to shared in https://app.globus.org/file-manager
 2) Select the folder/files you want to share and on the right side click "Share".
 3) Use add guest collection on the right hand side to give a user read permission.

 ### Remote Development Tips and Tricks
-log into remote machine using SSH keys(without input password everytime)
+Log into remote machine using SSH keys(without inputting password everytime)

 References: https://code.visualstudio.com/docs/remote/troubleshooting#_improving-your-security-with-a-dedicated-key